ensisoft/detonator/README.md

 involving the source tree of the engine, the source tree of the game, the runtime assets provided with the engine and the runtime assets that are part of the game.
 Overall this will involve several build and packaging steps.

 Currently only Lua based games are supported.
-There's a provided game engine that is be built into a shared library and which contains all the relevant functionality for running a game.
+There's a provided game engine that is built into a shared library and which contains all the relevant functionality for running a game.
 That is it will take care of rendering the scene, ticking the physics engine, handling the UI input as well as invoking the Lua scripts in order to run *your* game code.
 It's possible to also not use this provided engine but write a completely different engine.
-In this case the interface to implement is the "App" interface in engine/main/interface.h.
+In this case the interface to implement is the "Engine" interface in engine/main/interface.h.

 From source code to a running game:
 1. Build the whole project as outlined in the **Build Instructions** previously.